- Introduction

 -

-Database Port: The port on which your MongoDB server is listening for connections.
+Database Port: The port on which your MongoDB server listens for connections.
 Default value: 27017.

 -